NelisW/myOpenHab/docs/421-ESP-PIR-alarm.md

 The alive-ping signal is provided by a timer that triggers another interrupt service routine every few seconds.

 Very little work is done in the interrupt service routines.
 These routines simply set flags for processing later in the `loop()` function phase of execution.
 When action is taken in the `loop()` function, the flags are reset.
 This approach ensures stable interrupt operation.

+The PIR trigger events are handled as follows:

+1. A Flag `PIRxOccured` is used to flag the `PIRx_ISR()` interrupt.
+There are three flags and three interrupt service routines.
+The flags are set in the ISR and reset in `loop()`, i.e., they do not stay set for very long.
+1. In `loop()` if any `PIRxOccured` is set (true) it is reset, the LEDTimer is started and a MQTT message is published.